DannyBen/runfile/README.md

 - `*.runfile` in the current folder or sub folders
 - `~/runfile/**/*.runfile`
 - `/etc/runfile/**/*.runfile`
-- Anywhere else in the PATH (or sub folders)

 When you execute `run!`, we will ignore the local Runfile (if present) and only search for global (named) runfiles.